MichaelDBA/pg_get_tabledef/README.md

 <br/>

 ## Limitations
 The current version works with PostgreSQL versions, 10+, mostly due to changes in partitioning from inheritance to declarative that started in PG v10.
+I might have time at some point to make it work for v9.6 and lower.

 ## Overview